MattMcAdams/mattmcadams.com/src/colophon.md

 This website's code is stored on [GitHub](https://github.com/MattMcAdams/mattmcadams.com) and hosted by [Cloudflare Pages](https://pages.cloudflare.com/).
 Images are optimized with [Squoosh](https://squoosh.app/) and hosted on [Google Cloud Storage](https://cloud.google.com/storage) for all images.

 My domains are all registered through [Hover](https://www.hover.com/), but I generally use Cloudflare's DNS.
+For analytics, I use [Plausible](https://plausible.io/).

 ## Other tools